MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/interactive-azure-cli.md

 ---
-title: Learn to sign in to Azure with Azure CLI in interactive mode | Microsoft Docs
+title: Learn to use Azure CLI interactive mode | Microsoft Docs
 description: The Azure CLI interactive mode is an interactive shell with autocompletion, command descriptions, and examples.
 manager: jasongroce
 author: dbradish-microsoft